OtagoCarpentries/otagocarpentries.github.io/r4ssp.md

 ### Other places to learn more about R or get help

 [The Carpentries](https://carpentries.org) is a global organisation that provides workshops to teach computational skills for researchers.
 Periodically we run these workshops on campus.
 Check out [https://otagocarpentries.github.io/](https://otagocarpentries.github.io) for up-coming workshops run at Otago.
+The workshop content is also free and available to be worked through outside of the workshops.
+These are the R relevant workshops from [The Carpentries](https://carpentries.org):
   * [Data Carpentry - Ecology](https://datacarpentry.org/R-ecology-lesson/)
   * [Data Carpentry - Social Sciences](https://datacarpentry.org/r-socialsci/)
   * [Software Carpentry - Programming with R](http://swcarpentry.github.io/r-novice-inflammation)